The University of Botswana, in Gaborone, Botswana

 “As Africans, we are connected, but we do not know much about each other,” explains Bidemi Adedire, who’s with the Media and Communications Department at GivingTuesday.
 “It is nice for cross-country collaboration with this pilot project.”

-“And there is interest to continue this work, to grow beyond 20 articles,” Adedire says.
+“And there is interest to continue this work, to grow beyond 20 articles,” Adedire adds.
 “How can we gather 200 more traditions, or a thousand more?
 Africa is such a big continent.
 Within Nigeria alone, I can talk about 10 traditions.”

 Read the 20 stories here.